 - Can be cleaned more easily – often safe to machine wash

-As technology has improved textile gloves have become a serious alternative to leather and many gloves actually contain a mixture of both man made and leather materials to give the best of both worlds.
+As technology has improved, textile gloves have become a serious alternative to leather.
+Many gloves contain artificial and leather materials to give the best of both worlds.

-It is extremely important to get the fit of the gloves correct.
-This is especially true with winter motorcycling gloves as the extra thermal padding and waterproofing can be bulky.
+It is essential to get the fit of the gloves correct.
+This is especially true with winter motorcycling gloves, as the extra thermal padding and waterproofing can be bulky.

-You are looking for a snug (not tight) fit which leaves some room for finger movement and allows for unobstructed use of the bikes controls.
+You are looking for a snug (not tight) fit that leaves some room for finger movement and allows free use of the bike’s controls.

-Have a look at the first part of this video for correct glove sizing information.
-Its American but covers the basics well.
+Have a look at this article for correct glove sizing information.

 Good gloves should offer armour protection for the knuckles, fingers and palms.